Skip to content

 Organisation

-Our tax function ensures tax compliance of all HEINEKEN companies.
-It maintains communications with tax authorities and advises management on tax-related topics.
-External advisors are involved in material transactions or when a specific area of expertise is required.
+It is the main objective of the Group tax function that all HEINEKEN operating companies are tax compliant.
+It manages relationships and communications with tax authorities and advises management on tax-related topics, including changes and developments.
+External advisors are involved in material transactions, or when a specific area of expertise is required.

-HEINEKEN operates in a relatively decentralised business model, in which every country organisation maintains a certain level of control over the entire value chain, within the framework and principles determined by the Group.
+HEINEKEN operates a relatively decentralised business model.
+Every operating company maintains a certain level of control over its value chain, within the framework and principles determined by the Group.

 The UK Head of Tax reports to the UK Finance Director.
-The UK Head of Tax is responsible for all taxes which impact the HEINEKEN UK corporate group, with the HR department having day to day responsibility for employee taxes.
-The HEINEKEN UK tax team members are suitably trained and experienced to deal with administration of the other taxes.
-The input of suitably qualified external advisors is a key source of expertise to supplement the skills of the HEINEKEN UK tax team.
+The UK Head of Tax is responsible for all taxes which impact the HEINEKEN UK (“HUK”) corporate group, with the HR department having day to day responsibility for employee taxes.
+The HUK tax team members are suitably trained and experienced to deal with administration of the other taxes.
+The input of suitably qualified external advisors is a key source of expertise to supplement the skills of the HUK tax team.
 External advisors are therefore used when required on specialist matters.

 We do not condone, encourage or support tax evasion.
 Any ethical and compliance concerns may be raised through HEINEKEN’s Speak Up channels.
 When facing a conflict, employees are bound by the Code of Conduct.